mozilla-services/powerhose/docs/source/why.rst

 Powerhose is our attempt to solve this issue, and is based on ZeroMQ.

+We chose ZeroMQ because:

+- it's insanely fast.
+- it greatly simplifies our code.
+- it can work over TCP, IPC (Inter Process Communication) or even in the same process.

 Powerhose allows us to:

-- deploy dynamically as many workers as we want, event on other servers.
+- deploy dynamically as many workers as we want, event on other servers when it makes sense.

 - write workers in C++

-- greatly simplify the usage for our Python apps, since all it takes is a single :func:execute call to get the job done.
+- greatly simplify the usage for our Python apps, since all it takes is a single :func:`execute` call to get the job done.

 Read more about this here: http://ziade.org/2012/02/06/scaling-crypto-work-in-python/